 One of the biggest distractions to freelancers is of course, social media.
 And the internet in general.

-Limit access to sites until later in the day with plugins like some of these, or within a site like Facebook you can stop adverts and the news feed with FB Purify.
+You can limit access to sites until later in the day with plugins, for example.
 There are so many great productivity tools for helping control your natural urges to find distraction in the addictive treats that abound online.
 Make it your business to know them, and to know what works for you, and what doesn’t.

 Declutter mentally too